Elijer/programmingwiki/entries/CSS.md

 # CSS

 CSS is a language that can be used to add style to an [HTML](../pages/HTML) page.
-It is an acronym that stands for "Cascading Style Sheets", which makes web design sound so picturesque, and is clearly a term from the 80's when everything was rainbows and waterfalls.
-In fact, the creator of CSS is rumored to have been listening to TLC "Don't Go Chasing Waterfalls" when she came up with the idea.
+It is an acronym that stands for "Cascading Style Sheets", which was clearly termed in the late 80's when everything was rainbows and cocaine until the end of the dot com boom.
+The creator of CSS is rumored to have been listening to TLC "Don't Go Chasing Waterfalls" when she invented it.

 Cool.
 Seriously cool.